-- 1. The Contractor reimburses the PBM the exact amount of the actual payments made to pharmacies inclusive of the ingredient costs and the dispensing fees for prescription claims, - All revenues received by the PBM related to services provided for the Contractor are passed through to the Contractor, including but not limited to: pricing discounts paid to the PBM, inflationary payments, clawbacks, fees, credits, grants, chargebacks, reimbursements, all rebates, and any other payments received by the PBM, - The Contractor pays the PBM an all-inclusive administrative fee, on a fixed and/or per script basis, for all administrative services provided under the PBM subcontract.
-The administrative fee shall not be funded directly or indirectly with revenues associated with credits, rebates, or other payments made to the PBM, - 4.
-For all Contractors, including those contracting with a PBM that subcontracts with another PBM, the submitted encounter by the Contractor must be the actual payment to the pharmacy.
-The contracts, between the Contractor and the PBM or the PBM and its subcontracted PBM or any other identified subcontracts associated with the delivery or administration of the pharmacy benefit, must be submitted to AHCCCS upon request, and - 5.
-For Contractors whose PBMs subcontract with a Pharmacy Services Administrative Organization (PSAO), the submitted pharmacy encounter to AHCCCS must include the actual payment to the pharmacy that provided the service, including the paid ingredient cost and dispensing fee.
+- 3. All revenues including direct and indirect payments and credits received by the PBM related to services provided for the Contractor are passed through to the Contractor, including but not limited to: pricing discounts/credited paid to the PBM, inflationary payments, clawbacks, fees, credits, grants, chargebacks, reimbursements, all rebates, administrative fees paid by manufacturers or other related entities, and any other payments received by the PBM on behalf of or related to the Contractor, - 4.
+The Contractor pays the PBM an all-inclusive administrative fee, on a fixed and/or per script basis, for all services provided under the PBM subcontract.
+The administrative fee shall not be funded directly or indirectly with revenues associated with credits, rebates, or other payments made to the PBM, - 5.
+For all Contractors, including those contracting with a PBM that subcontracts with another PBM, the submitted encounter by the Contractor shall be the actual payment to the pharmacy.
+The contracts, between the Contractor and the PBM or the PBM and its subcontracted PBM or any other identified subcontracts associated with the delivery or administration of the pharmacy benefit, shall be submitted to AHCCCS upon request, and - 6.
+For Contractors whose PBMs subcontract with a Pharmacy Services Administrative Organization (PSAO), the submitted pharmacy encounter to AHCCCS shall include the actual payment to the pharmacy that provided the service, including the paid ingredient cost and dispensing fee.

 The PBM may charge a discrete administrative fee to the Contractor.
-In CYE 2021, AHCCCS suggests this fee should not be greater than the average of two dollars per paid prescription, including any fixed administrative charges.
-In CYE 2022, AHCCCS intends to require that this fee not be greater than the average of two dollars per paid prescription, including any fixed administrative charges.
+AHCCCS suggests this fee should not be greater than the average of two dollars per paid prescription, including any fixed administrative charges.
 This expense shall be reported by the Contractor as an administrative expense to AHCCCS and shall not be included in the encounter amount.
 The discrete administrative fee shall be reported to AHCCCS in the quarterly financial reporting packages as directed in the AHCCCS Financial Reporting Guide.
 Refer to Section F, Attachment F3, Contractor Chart of Deliverables.
-Contractor pharmacy encounters must be submitted in accordance with the requirements in Section D, Paragraph 61, Encounter Data Reporting.
+Contractor pharmacy encounters shall be submitted in accordance with the requirements in Section D, Paragraph 61, Encounter Data Reporting.
 The Contractor shall submit the PBM subcontract to AHCCCS in order to demonstrate that it is in compliance with the above provisions as stated in Section F, Attachment F3, Contractor Chart of Deliverables.